 But that doesn’t mean you can’t use it, in fact, for backstitching projects its a fantastic idea!

 “Fine, but are there cheaper options?
 I’ve heard people use fishing line?”
-True, you can use fishing line, and fishing line is often cheaper than the official stitching alternative.
-I’ll even let you into a secret; Easy Count Guidleine is actually just fishing wire.
-The different however omes in thickness of wire.
+True, you can use fishing line, and the fishing line is often cheaper than the official stitching alternative.
+I’ll even let you into a secret; Easy Count Guideline is actually just fishing wire.
+The difference, however, comes in thickness of the wire.
 There are a lot of fishing wires that would work OK, but the thinner, the better.
 Look for wire rated less than 8 pounds.

 Easy Count Pre Grided Aida

 Easy Count aida, is made by Zweigart and simply has lines built into the fabric.
 This line is when washed away once you’re finished.
 It is more expensive than standard aida, and doesn’t come in as many colors.
 To make things a little worse, the lines take up the space of a stitch, and not in between the lines like patterns are marked.

 Magic Count Pre Grided Aida